phpengine/workplace-systems/README.md

 In a real world situation there would be far more complex test plans, scalability, managed infrastructure, multiple types of automated testing, test patterns, continuous integration, multiple and prototypable environments and the like.

+This will soon work on any OS, as its just Phlagrant that needs some windows compatible models.
+I think it will work fine on a Mac, but haven't tried yet.

 # Install Instructions:
 ------------